clooss95/secure_home_2.0/README.md

 Secure home is an Android Application for controlling the Risco LightSYS system via sms commands.

 # TODO (when I have more free time)

-  - Separate "domain" and "data" packages into a gradle modules
-  - Separate "smscommunication" into library
   - Add unit tests!

 ### Tech